hawraakhalil/Digital-Diary-Frontend/README.md

 ## Features

+- **Home Page**: Brief introduction to the app and the team behind it all.
 - **User Authentication**: Secure login and registration system to protect user data.
 - **Diary Entries**: Create, read, update, and delete personal diary entries.
 - **Responsive Design**: Optimized for various devices to ensure a seamless user experience.